Statistics Notebook

 outliers = payment_df[(amounts < lower) | (amounts > upper)]

-# Method 2: Z-score (assumes normal distribution)
+# Method 2: Z-score (assumes a normal distribution)

 z_scores = np.abs(stats.zscore(amounts))

-outliers_z = payment_df[z_scores > 3] # more than 3 SD from mean
+outliers_z = payment_df[z_scores > 3] # more than 3 SD from the mean

 Hypothesis Testing